Aggressive Driving Tickets in Arizona – Frequently Asked Questions

 What if I don’t live in Arizona?

 Most courts will let you appear by telephone for court appearances other than a trial.
 Some courts may require you to make this request in writing, others not.
 If you live out of state, call the court and ask them about their policies regarding telephonic appearances.
 If you have an attorney, your attorney can take care of this.
-If your case ends up going to trial, you will need to come back to Arizona for the trial.
+If your aggressive driving ticket up going to trial, you will need to come back to Arizona for the trial.
 If your case is resolved without going to trial, you probably won’t need to physically return to Arizona.

 Will an aggressive driving conviction affect my job?